-Base Salarv
+Base Salary

-Base salary is the fixed element of an employee's cash compensation.
-The value of base salary reflects the employee's skill set and the market value of that skill set.
-The Compensation Committee generally considers whether each of our named executive officer's base salary should be increased based on individual performance with a view toward ensuring that the base salary is competitive with that of executives in peer companies with comparable roles and responsibilities.
+Base salary is the fixed element of our named executive officers' cash compensation.
+The Compensation Committee generally considers whether each executive's base salary should be increased based on individual performance with a view toward ensuring that the base salary is competitive with that of executives in peer companies with comparable roles and responsibilities.